All Episodes

 Are they making enough progress to stand on their own?

-And I think they raise an interesting issue there.
+That is a valid point, and I think they raise an interesting issue there.

 If there was a flaw in the Bush administration's policy in Iraq, it's not in wanting to win.

-It's not in trying to defeat terrorists, it's not in trying to stop a nuclear Iran from developing.
+It's not in trying to stop a nuclear Iran from developing.

-If something else emerges to run Iraq, and it is a pro-American anti-terrorist government, that wouldn't be a bad thing.
+If something else emerges to run Iraq and it is a pro-American anti-terrorist government, that wouldn't be a bad thing.

 And if this particular regime isn't able to pull it off, maybe we should be open to another one.